michalbrz/facebook-keyword-notifier/README.md

 # facebook-keyword-notifier
-Notifies when a specified keyword appeared in posts from given fanpages
+Notifies when a specified keyword appeared in posts from given fanpageInfos